TRIPURA RAHASYA

 name is Vasuman.
 I was famous for my learning and known

 as an invincible debater.
-I was proud of myself and sought
+I was proud of myself and

 the assembly of those learned pandits who gathered in my